Sunderland Economic Masterplan: Economy

 The current financial climate poses particular difficulties for commercial developments in the city centre.
 Consequently, the city will need to identify new sources of funding, build-to-let residential models and focus on pre-lets to enhance investor confidence.

 Despite the creation of new jobs in the city in recent decades, Sunderland still suffers from high unemployment and a low skill base.
-If Sunderland matched the national picture then approximately 12,000 extra people would be in work.
+If Sunderland matched the national picture then approximately 12,000 extra people would be at work.
 Sunderland has a high percentage of people qualified to National Vocational Qualification (NVQ) level 1 and 2 and fewer qualified to NVQ level 3 and 4 – with the latter more likely to be earning higher wages.
-Many of the better paid jobs that do exist in Sunderland are taken by people who commute in from the surrounding areas.
+Many of the better-paid jobs that do exist in Sunderland are taken by people who commute in from the surrounding areas.

 Sunderland's labour force supplies local demand in the main.
 Eighty percent of those who work in the city also live in Sunderland.
 The private car (either as a driver or passenger) is by far the dominant transport choice for both residents and employees.

 Sunderland's population decline appears to have halted but the city is still losing people in the 15-29 age group.
 Insufficient economic opportunities combined with weak housing, shopping and cultural attractions, are responsible for young people leaving Sunderland to find higher-skilled and higher-paid employment and career opportunities elsewhere.

 Sunderland has a high carbon footprint, higher than that of Newcastle.
 Although industry accounts for a significant portion of this, it is domestic carbon output that drives the figure up.
 Partners in the city need to consider how residents and businesses can be helped to reduce their carbon footprint.

 Moving to a low- and zero-carbon regional economy could attract organisations serving the technical needs of such an economy.
 Sunderland should focus on those low-carbon industries where it enjoys a competitive advantage and exploit their carbon-reducing potential as well as their economic benefits.